 7: How to show your dog they are allowed to use the bathroom on a leash

 The heel command should be constantly reinforced and expected while on walks.
-If you want your dog to be allowed to have the freedom to roam, sniff, or go potty while on a leash, then you need to signal to them they don’t have to be in the heel position.
-If you have your dog on your standard 4 or 6-foot leash and you want to release them to “go potty,” then put the dog on your right side.
-Now they are not expected to be in the “heel” position as described in this video:
+If you want your dog to be allowed the freedom to roam, sniff, or go potty while on a leash, then you need to signal them they don’t have to be in the heel position.
+If you have your dog on your standard four or 6-foot leash and you want to release them to “go potty,” then put the dog on your right side.
+Now, they are not expected to be in the “heel” position as described in this video:

 8: Be creative

-Have fun with your dog and generalizing the “heel” command in various environments (downtown, farmer’s markets, boardwalks…).
-You can also incorporate the same rules expected during walks while biking, rollerblading, skateboarding.
+Have fun with your dog and generalize the “heel” command in various environments (downtown, farmer’s markets, boardwalks…, etc.).
+You can also incorporate the same rules expected during walks while biking, rollerblading, or skateboarding.
 The possibilities are endless!

 9: Use your tools correctly

-It is essential to make sure that you are not desensitizing your dog to the training tools.
-Ensure you are not continually correcting your dog on a walk using two collars, and be intentional about the correction you give on the prong.
-This approach is the next step in fading off of the prong collar to a buckle collar.
+You must ensure you are not desensitizing your dog to the training tools.
+Please ensure you are not constantly correcting your dog on a walk using two collars, and be intentional about the correction you give on the prong.
+This approach is the next step in fading off the prong collar to a buckle collar.

-After practicing many sessions, a time will come that you haven’t relied on your prong collar.
+After practicing many sessions, you will eventually need to stop relying on your prong collar.
 The next step is to take the dog to numerous environments.
-When few corrections are needed, you are ready to switch solely to the buckle collar no matter the environment.
+When few corrections are needed, you are ready to switch solely to the buckle collar, no matter the environment.

 10: A healthy balance

 Even when maintaining a perfect “heel” position, it is still important to let your dog be a dog!
-So don’t forget to give them a little break, especially when you have mastered all these tips.
+So remember to give them a little break, especially when you have mastered all these tips.
 At any point when the dog is under the OK (release command), and you say “heel,” they should go back into position as you walk away.
 I like using a retractable leash when practicing this.
-Keep a healthy balance when out walking so that the dog still gets to enjoy sniffing and just being a dog.
+Keep a healthy balance when out walking so the dog still enjoys sniffing and being a dog.